-CPSC staff is aware of 11 victims of circulation entrapments in incidents that reportedly occurred from 2013 through 2017.
-Highlighted findings include:
+CPSC staff is aware of 11 victims of circulation entrapments in incidents that reportedly occurred from 2014 through 2018.
+The previous report that covered 2013-2017 and was published in April 2018 also reported 11 incidents.
+Highlighted findings in this report include: